 Polk County created an Aquatic Invasive Species (AIS) taskforce in 2015.
 Money was appropriated by the State of Minnesota for AIS prevention efforts in 2014 and beyond, and the taskforce was formed in order to help control the spread of AIS.
 Polk County received $24,932 in 2014, $55,187 in 2016, and is scheduled to receive $65,563 in 2017 and beyond.
 The AIS Taskforce has established an AIS plan to help guide the use of the funding in order to have the biggest impact on helping prevent and control the spread of AIS in Polk County.

 The spread of AIS (aquatic invasive species) must be controlled because of the threat to our economy, recreational opportunities and fish and wildlife habitats.
 Once established, invasive species can rarely be eliminated.
 Currently one lake in Polk County has been identified as being infested with Eurasian Water Milfoil (Myriophyllum spicatum), Union Lake.
-Curly Leaf Pondweed (Potamogeten crispus) was found in Whitefish Lake in 1998 as part of a fishery survey.
+Curly Leaf Pondweed (Potamogeten crispus) was found in Whitefish Lake in 1998 as part of a fishery survey, and is also present in Union Lake.
 Purple loosestrife (Lythrum salicaria) is found scattered throughout the County in wetlands and lakes.
-Zebra mussels occurs in several lakes in Otter Tail County.are now present in the Red River of the North.
+Zebra mussels.are now present in the Red River of the North.
 Starry Stonewort (Nitellopsis obtusa) is located nearby Beltrami County and is a major concern.
+The Chinese Mystery Snail (Cipangopaludina chinensis malleata) and the Faucet Snail (Bithynia tentaculate) have also been found in neighboring counties.